dilawar/PlotDigitizer/README.md

 $ python3 plotdigitizer/locate.py figures/trimmed.png
 ```

 This command opens the image in a simple window.
-You can click on a point and
+You can click on a point, and
-its coordinate will be written on the image itself.
+its coordinates will be written on the image.
 Note them down.

 ![](./figures/trimmed_locate.png)

 # Examples

 ### Base examples